zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/shared/stork-helper.md

 hidden: true
 ---

-The following steps can be used to download `storkctl` from the stork pod:
+The following steps can be used to download `storkctl` from the Stork pod:

 * Linux: